johnhayn-es/johnhayn-es/index.md

 Hello.
 Here's a little information about me.

 If you read my résumé you will notice that my career combines three interconnected disciplines; design, growth and storytelling.
 This combination enables me to do the work I do today.
-I am a full-stack designer; not only seeing the design process through from end-to-end, but also building a deep understanding of the levers for commercial and customer success.

-I'm a jack of all trades:
+I am a full-stack product designer and a jack of all trades:

-* User research, ideation and validation; I'm a proponent for <a href="https://www.interaction-design.org/literature/topics/user-centered-design">User Centered Design ↗</a>, focusing on the user's needs at each stage of the process.
+* Strategy, vision and mission; crafting design strategies to help the company reach its goals and communicate them across the team
-* Design iterations; I use the principles of <a href="https://bradfrost.com/blog/post/atomic-web-design/">Atomic Design ↗</a> to establish a library of reusable components that enable me to quickly create high-fidelity prototypes for user testing.
+* User research and validation; I'm a proponent for placing <a href="https://www.interaction-design.org/literature/topics/user-centered-design">User Centered Design ↗</a> at the heart of the agile process, surfacing research insights quickly so that we can make faster decisions
-* Developer handover; I believe that design and development is a collaborative process and make efforts to bring developers into the design process as early as possible, in order to deeply understand the technical challenges or opportunities that can be taken.
-I combine prototypes with annotated project files and, where necessary, author specific documentation to communicate how something is intended to work.
+* Design assets; I use the principles of <a href="https://bradfrost.com/blog/post/atomic-web-design/">Atomic Design ↗</a> to establish a library of reusable components that enable me to quickly create high-fidelity prototypes to communicate my ideas
 * Measuring value; I am data-driven and well-versed in writing SQL (PostgresQL and MySQL) queries to surface data, then reporting the results (via a Google Sheets or data-vis tools like Domo or Data Studio).
-I use these skills at all stages of the design process and have also built reports for other key stakeholders to help them measure the impact of my designs.

 In the last 7+ years I have worked on a variety of digital products and services including: